 New Jersey is one of the first states that provides paid leave benefits for employees who need to “take time off” to bond with a newborn baby or provide care for a seriously ill family member.

-Under NJ’s Family Leave Insurance program, cash benefits equaling to 85% of their average weekly wages may be payable for up to twelve (12) weeks in a 12-month period but no more than $903 per week.
+Under NJ’s Family Leave Insurance program, cash benefits equaling to 85% of their average weekly wages may be payable for up to 12 weeks in a 12-month period but no more than $1,025 per week.

 NEW YORK STATE #

 New York passed the nation’s most generous paid family leave law, to take effect in 2018.
-Under FMLA, the New York Law guarantees paid time off — up to 12 weeks’ job-protected leave by 2021.
+Under FMLA, the New York Law guarantees paid time off — up to 12 weeks’ job-protected leave.

 OREGON #

-Oregon will become the 8th state in the nation to offer paid family and medical leave AND the first in nation to offer 100 percent wage replacement who earned at least $1,000 in the year prior to claiming their benefit.
+Oregon will become the 8th state in the nation to offer paid family and medical leave AND the first in nation to offer 100% wage replacement who earned at least $1,000 in the year prior to claiming their benefit.

-Modeled after Oregon’s unemployment insurance program, Oregon’s paid family leave law is believed to be the most generous in the country, guaranteeing every Oregon workers 12 weeks of paid leave for family purposes by 2023.
+Modeled after Oregon’s unemployment insurance program, Oregon’s paid family leave law guarantees every Oregon workers 12 weeks of paid leave for family purposes and up to 2 additional weeks if you are pregnant or have given birth.

 RHODE ISLAND #

 Rhode Island became the third state to mandate paid leave — joining California and New Jersey.
-The new law allows all RI employees to take up to four (4) weeks of paid leave to bond with a newborn baby or care for a seriously ill family member.
+The law allows all RI employees to take up to 6 weeks of paid leave to bond with a newborn baby or care for a seriously ill family member.

 Rhode Island’s program improved upon the programs in California and New Jersey by guaranteeing job protection to those who take paid leave.

-Under RI’s new Temporary Caregiver Insurance (TCI), eligible employees may receive a 60% wage replacement, up to $795 per week — not including dependency allowance for each child under age 18.
+Under RI’s Temporary Caregiver Insurance (TCI), eligible employees may receive a 60% wage replacement, up to $1,043 per week — not including dependency allowance for each child under age 18.
+This weekly “dependency allowance” is paid as the greater of $10 or 7% of the standard benefit rate.

 You may apply online at TDI/TCI Online or download a paper application to complete and return to